-There is no specific evidence of contact between the peoples of China and the Iranians west of the mountains, that for the Chinese, marked the edge of the world.
+There is no specific evidence of contact between the peoples of China and the Iranians west of the mountains, that for the Chinese, marked the edge of the world, before the Han dynasty (206 BC - AD 220).
 Nevertheless, because Central Asia was home to numerous nomadic tribes - all with similar lifestyles - there was much cultural exchange between them - mostly concerned with weapons of war, of course.
 This probably explains why certain uniformities can be found in China and Iran from around 600 BC.
 But the mountains and the desert were a huge barrier against direct contact.

 The dreaded Taklamakan desert, a barrier between China and Iran.